 The radiation resistance is self-explanatory.
 The antenna capacity is also obvious.
 Since we have a very small antenna, how can there be inductance?
-We have said there is displacement current through the antenna capacity.
+We have shown that large currents flow on the cylinders.
 Where there is a current, there is inductance.
-Maybe that is eas ier to understand if we say that current flowing on a wire creates an inductance.
+Maybe that is easier to understand if we say that current flowing on a wire creates an inductance.
 Note that it is not the wire, but rather the current that creates the inductance.
+The inductive reactance subtracts from the capacitive reactance, thus effectively creating a larger virtual capacitor.
+At 14 MHz the capacity increases by a factor of about 1.4.

-The current through the antenna is calculated from the equation $P=I^2R_R$ .
-The voltage across the antenna is calculated as the current times the impedance of the antenna, or $V=I(R_R+j(X_L-X_C))$ .
-As you will see from the example 20-meter antenna below, the current is high due to the small radiation resistance, and the small capacity results in high capacity reactance, thus the voltage is high.
+The current through the antenna is calculated from the equation $P=I^2R_R$.
+The voltage across the antenna is calculated as the current times the impedance of the antenna, or V=Ix ($R_R+j(X_L-X_C)$).
+As you will see from the example 20 meter antenna, the current is high due to the small radiation resistance, and the small capacity results in high capacity reactance, thus the voltage is high.
 This is another reason the L+T network was chosen.
-The network capacitors are low voltage, while the high voltage is developed across L2.
+The capacitors are low voltage, while the high voltage is developed across L2.
 The tradeoff requires the capacitors to have high current capability.
 The amount is specified in the Bingo program.